<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 1. Write accurate and engaging page titles and meta descriptions.

-Both page titles and meta descriptions should be chock-full of your keywords.
-Optimizing these for each of your web pages can improve your rank on SERPs.
 Along with keyword count, you should also focus on the readability of your page titles and meta descriptions.
 It is not effective to simply list disjointed keywords because they’re frequently searched for.
 Page titles and meta descriptions can be a consumer’s first introduction to your company.
 With that in mind, you must focus on being clear, concise, and grammatically correct.

 It is also important to be accurate.
 If the way you describe your webpage does not match what users see when they click through, they will likely be confused, frustrated, and under the impression that your site is untrustworthy.
 This can increase your bounce rate, which is the exact opposite of what you want.